-Alongside Coleco also started a production of small different electronic
+Coleco also started producing a number of

-but finally in 1982
+And finally in the middle of 1982

 Coleco was proud to present their new "baby" called: ColecoVision

 for a Street price of : $175.

 Different Coleco related products were produced in several places in the